Skip to content

 import { uploads } from "./uploads";

-export const uploadFile = defineApi({
+export const uploadFile = defineApi({ basePath: "/upload" })

-deps: () => ({ uploads }),
+.deps(() => ({ uploads }))

-"/{filename}": async ({ req, deps }) => {
+.post({ path: "/{filename}" }, async ({ req, uploads }) => {

 return { status: 201, body: { key: req.params.filename } };